from typing import Tuple, Union

 return plotly.io.to_json(fig)

-def plot(self, explanation: List[dict]):
+def plot(self, explanation: list[dict]):

 """Method to create the explanation plot using plotly.